 Because this will be the face you’re making when you realize you have a dried drip… haha!

-And there you have it, our eight lessons we’ve learned to help you avoid when painting your cabinets!
+And there you have it, our eight painting mistakes we’ve learned to help you avoid when painting your cabinets!
 Do you guys have any lessons you’ve learned?
 We’d love to hear them!